talkable/talkable-docs/README.md

 1. **Edit Documentation Files**: All documentation source files are in the `source/` directory
 2. **File Format**: Use reStructuredText (`.rst`) format
-3. **Auto-Rebuild**: Changes are automatically detected and rebuilt by Sphinx
+3. **Auto-Rebuild**: Changes are automatically detected and rebuilt by Sphinx (takes a few seconds)
 4. **Live Preview**: Refresh your browser to see changes
+5. **Continuous Processing**: LLM Text Processor automatically updates markdown files when documentation changes

 ### Common File Locations